itzmeanjan/ml-dsa/README.md

 FIPS 204 compliance is assured by testing this implementation against NIST ACVP Known Answer Tests and tons of property based tests.
 We also fuzz the library and its internal components with LLVM libFuzzer to get an extra level of assurance.

 > [!NOTE]
 > `constexpr` ?
 Yes, you can compile-time execute keygen, sign or verify.
-But why?
-I don't know, some usecase might arise.

 > [!CAUTION]
 > This ML-DSA implementation is conformant with ML-DSA standard <https://doi.org/10.6028/NIST.FIPS.204> and I also *try* to make it timing leakage free, but be informed that this implementation is not *yet* audited. **If you consider using it in production, please be careful !**